-To progress to A Level Computer Science, you will be required to obtain at least a grade 6 at GCSE in Computer Science. (with evidence of confident programming in Python) and a grade 6 in Maths.
+To progress to A Level Computer Science, you will be required to obtain at least a grade 6 at GCSE in Computer Science, (with evidence of confident programming in Python) and a grade 6 in Maths.
+It's compulsory to have GCSE Computer Science to progress onto A level Computer Science.

-Food Preparation & Nutrition Design & Technology
+Food Preparation & Nutrition (Design & Technology)